KosmosisDire/Office-Auto-Save/README.md

+# I would suggest not downloading this for now!
+It works, but there are problems!

 # Office-Auto-Save
 This is a simple backgroud app for Windows that checks for edits made to Office documents (Word, Excel, and PowerPoint) in realtime and saves the document for you.
 I made this because I found it very annoying that Microsoft only allowed AutoSave on files stored on OneDrive.